mlibrary/about-publishing/src/content/features/title-tbd.md

               producers.
 Automobiles and the Future: Competition, Cooperation, and Change captures many of the critical factors responsible for these changes."
-          - image: ""
-            image_alt: ""
-            title: ""
-            text: "Automobiles and the Future: Competition, Cooperation, and Change is an enhanced title with audio recordings from the U.S.-Japan Automotive Conference in March 1983 available on Fulcrum."
       - type: podcast
         embed_code: <iframe
           src='https://www.fulcrum.org/embed?hdl=2027%2Ffulcrum.0k225d000'